makoto/osaka/events/devcon-5/README.md

 price: '$980'

 # The name of the venue where the event will be held.
 Can be left empty.
-venue: ATC HAll
+venue: "ATC HAll"

 # The address to link to a Google map.
 Please test the address on Google Maps.
 # Example: 5. května 1640/65, 140 21 Praha 4
-address:ATC Hall 2 Chome-1-10 Nankokita,Suminoe Ward Osaka,Japan
+address: "ATC Hall 2 Chome-1-10 Nankokita,Suminoe Ward Osaka,Japan"

 # The category of the event.
 Valid options:
 # - conference